gauravyadav04/Capstone-Machine-Learning-Engineer-with-Microsoft-Azure-Nanodegree/README.md

 ![2](https://user-images.githubusercontent.com/6285945/107850395-02d20e80-6e28-11eb-9734-c594ec8b4a0d.png)

-Belwo are screenshots of the `RunDetails` widget as well as a screenshot of the best model trained with it's parameters.
+Below are screenshots of the `RunDetails` widget as well as a screenshot of the best model trained with it's parameters.

 ![3](https://user-images.githubusercontent.com/6285945/107850397-05ccff00-6e28-11eb-9a03-04a5e0f3a8d9.png)